Imburse-Payments/imburse-payments.github.io/pages/getting-started/collection-schemes.md

 breadcrumbs: "Getting Started,getting-started"
 ---
 # Collection Schemes
-The Collection Scheme API functions allows you to setup and configure a Collection Scheme that define the available payment options available to your customers.
+The Collection Scheme API functions allows you to set up and configure a Collection Scheme that define the available payment options available to your customers.

 ## Access Requirements
 You will need a Tenant API Key to perform Collection Scheme Management functions.